You’ve got questions. We’ve got answers.

 So much!
 First, you get an amazing co-op grocery store to shop at.
 You give members of your community great jobs, give farmers the opportunity to have a full-time, reliable local market, which helps them to plan and grow their business.
 You give the Earth the benefit of sustainable farming, production, and distribution practices.
 You support good paying jobs and programs that will benefit your community.

 Additionally, Owners will receive discounts on classes and workshops or be able to take advantage of Owner-only sales.
 You also have decision-making power: you can vote and run for the Board of Directors.
-In years of excess profit, Owners will receive a share of those profits in the form of a patronage refund (an annual check based on the amount of your purchases at the Co-op).
+In years when the Co-op has profit that is not reinvested into the business, Owners will receive a share of those profits in the form of a patronage refund (an annual check based on the amount of your purchases at the Co-op).
 Before the store opens, we’re regularly offering Owners discounts at partner businesses, access to great local food events, a say in how our store gets built and stocked, and the chance to find out before anyone else what Chicago Market will look like.

 Can a business be an Owner?

 Yes!
 We welcome local businesses that share our values and want to create change in Chicago’s foodshed.
 Businesses get the same benefits as individual Owners.
 You’ll designate a Voting Owner-representative of the business to vote in any elections.
 Your business gets the same Owner discounts and yearly patronage refunds for business-related purchases.
 Chicago Market business Owners also get the benefit of our huge network of locally focused Owners and followers.
 We support our business Owners through a special directory on our website, as well as through social media and other regular communications.
 We hope to do events with business Owners, and to offer special discounts and deals for Chicago Market’s community in collaboration.
 You’ll help Chicago Market open a big, bright, beautiful co-op, but at the same time, we’ll grow a stronger local, sustainable economy together.

 What happens if I move away, too far to shop at Chicago Market, or I simply no longer want to be an Owner?